Pawcharz/Natluk-Finance/README.md

 # NatLuk Front <!-- omit in toc -->

 ## Background
-  The project is the main page of the NC coin (Natluk Coin)
+  This is the main page of the NC coin (Natluk Coin)

 ## Technology used?
 - React.js